reasoncorp/dossier/README.markdown

 ### Moar Dokumentationz pleaze

+- Document how Dossier uses ORM adapters to connect to databases, currently only AR's are used.
 - Document using hooks and what methods are available in them
 - callbacks
   - stored procedures